mpeeples2008/ArchNetSci/_book/03-exploratory-analysis.md

 #### Walktrap Algorithm

 The walktrap algorithm is designed to work for either binary or weighted networks and defines communities by generating a large number of short random walks and determining which sets of nodes consistently fall along the same short random walks.
-This can called using the "igraph::cluster_walktrap" function.
+This can called using the `igraph::cluster_walktrap` function.
 The "steps" argument determines the length of the short walks and is set to 4 by default.

 ```r